snapchaturvedi/devil_imclass/README.md

-Files and folders to setup the "devil detector" onto a Raspberry Pi (advised to use a [RPi Model 3B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/))
+Files and folders to setup the "devil detector" onto a Raspberry Pi (tested on 3B+ and Zero 2W)

 # Setup
 ## Use Raspberry Pi Bullseye (Legacy 32-bit) Lite OS to get Python 3.9 by default